Seven problems related to wiper have been reported for the 2013 Ford Escape.

-Vehicle identification number (VIN): 1FMCU0H99D_.
-The vehicle was a 2013 Ford Escape.
+The contact owns a 2013 Ford Escape.
 The contact stated that while traveling approximately 70 mph, the sunroof shattered.
 The vehicle was towed to the dealer where the failure could not be diagnosed.
 The vehicle was not repaired.
 The manufacturer was contacted about the failure.
 The failure mileage was approximately 12,000.
-This wiper problem happened on Sep.
-13, 2013.

-The vehicle involved was a 2013 Ford Escape.
-The vehicle identification number (VIN) of this Ford Escape is 1FMCU9J98D_.
 On titanium models, the hvac vents have a chrome surround.
 This chrome surround causes a bad reflectivity problem with the outside rear view mirrors on days with strong sunlight, which makes it hard to use the exterior mirrors.
 Both the passenger and drivers side mirrors are affected.
 The correct solution would appear to be changing the chrome surround from chrome to matte black.
-This issue happened on Thursday, April 4, 2013.

-The vehicle was a 2013 Ford Escape.
-The vehicle's vehicle identification number (VIN) is 1FMCU0H93D_.
 The rain sensor does not operate properly when the wipers are used in the 'intermittent' setting.
 The operation of the wipers when using the intermittent feature are very unpredictable, regardless of the delay setting used.
 The wipers will often not activate allowing rain to accumulate on the windshield to the point of impairing visibility drastically.
 At other times the wipers will activate when rain water is not collecting on the windshield, such as when stopped under a highway overpass.
-This problem occurred on Wednesday, July 25, 2012.

 |Power Window problems||